electronicvisions/brainscales2-demos/ts_00-single_neuron.rst

 BrainScaleS-2 neuromorphic accelerator using our implementation of the pyNN interface.

-There are 512 neuron compartments emulating the leaky integrate and fire model and 131,072 STP/STDP synapses in one HICANN-X chip, but we will stick to a single neuron for now.
+There are 512 neuron circuits emulating the adaptive exponential integrate-and-fire model model and 131,072 STP/STDP synapses in one HICANN-X chip, but we will stick to a single neuron for now.

 A silent neuron
 ---------------